smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Optional-02-Advanced-Scraping/README.md

 print(recipe_urls)
 ```

 Run the code from the terminal.
-You should get back 12 urls (i.e. all the recipes on the first page).
+You should get back 12 URLs (i.e. all the recipes on the first page).

 ## Scraping each recipe

-Now that we have a list of urls, we can now navigate to each page, wait for the result to appear and give it to BeautifulSoup to gather the data we need!
+Now that we have a list of URLs, we can now navigate to each page, wait for the result to appear and give it to BeautifulSoup to gather the data we need!

 For each recipe, the following code will gather:

-- The name of the recipe
+- the name of the recipe
-- The cooktime of the recipe
+- the cooking time of the recipe
 - the difficulty of the recipe
 - the price range of the recipe
 - the description of the recipe

-We start with an empty list `recipes` that we will populate with a `dict` storing the desired information about each recipe:
+We start with an empty list, `recipes`, that we will populate with a `dict`, storing the desired information about each recipe:

 ```python